Doina Barbaneagra Shows Off Her Curves In A Sexy Cut-Out Swimsuit In Croatia

-Doina Barbaneagra made her 707,000 followers happy with a brand-new update, posted to her Instagram account on Friday, August 21.
+Doina Barbaneagra made her 707,000 followers happy with a new update, posted to her Instagram on Friday, August 21.
 The Vienna-based model showcased her killer curves and ample assets in a skimpy one-piece swimsuit as she enjoyed a sunny day in Croatia.

-Since the summer season started, Doina has been spending a hefty amount of time outdoors, dressed in various skimpy outfits, and today’s upload was no different.
+Since the summer season started, Doina has been spending a hefty amount of time outdoors, dressed in various skimpy outfits.
 The influencer slipped into a sexy cut-out bathing suit that highlighted her incredibly toned physique.

-The swimwear boasted a large cut-out in the midsection, which exposed her flat tummy.
+The swimwear boasted a large cutout in the midsection, which exposed her flat tummy.
 It also had a plunging neckline that showed a tantalizing view of her cleavage.
-The sides of the garment were pretty low-cut that it showed a glimpse of her sideboob.
+The sides of the garment were low-cut and showed a glimpse of her sideboob.
 Notably, the suit had high leg cuts that highlighted the curves of her hips and legs.

-In the pic, the Moldovan stunner was photographed at the beach aboard a yacht.
-According to the geotag, Doina was in the resort town of Hvar.
-She posed sideways and sat on the railing with her right leg straightened, while her other was bent.
-She looked over the camera with parted lips and a sultry gaze.
+In the pic, the model was photographed at the beach aboard a yacht.
+According to the geotag, Doina was in the resort town of Havr.
+She posed in a side angle and sat on the railing with her right leg straightened, while her other was bent.
+She looked at the camera with parted lips and a sultry gaze.

 Doina left her brunette locks untied.
-From what was visible, she sported a heavy side part in the shot.
-She sported a pair of gold hoop earrings for the photoshoot, which matched with the color of her monokini.
+From what was visible, she sported a heavy side part in the shot and her hair was windswept by the sea breeze.
+She sported a pair of gold hoop earrings for the photo shoot, which matched with the color of her monokini.

 “You have the best face among all the models I’ve seen on Instagram.
 You are so gorgeous!
 By the way, I love it when you speak German,” a follower commented.